hadi-ds/mooc/README.md

 The data I used is aggregated from a series of courses offered by Harvard and MIT on *edX* platform.
 The code and graphs are in two IPython notebooks:

-**DataPreparation** for data cleaning, adding new features to existing ones and some exploratory analysis in order to prepare data for modelling.
+**DataPreparation** For data cleaning, adding new features to existing ones and some exploratory analysis in order to prepare data for modelling.

-**Learning** Starting with imputation of missing data and turning cathegorical into numericals, the churn predictor is built and applied to the cleaned data (tested/validated).
+**Learning** Starting with imputation of missing data and turning cathegoricals into numericals, the churn predictor is built and applied to the cleaned data (tested/validated).
 The unbalaned nature of data is addressed by bootstrapping and adjusting calss weights inversely proportional to class frequencies.
 The efficiency of various churn predictors is tested by constructing confusion matrices.